What is sensory processing disorder?

 - Think soft touches feel too hard

-- Experience food textures make them gag
+- Experience food textures that make them gag

 - Have poor balance or seem clumsy